bitovi/canui/index.md

 ### rows `$(element).tableScroll('rows', [replaceRows])`

-`$(element).tableScroll('rows', [replaceRows])` is the recommended way of accessing and manipulating rows in a TableScroll.
+`$(element).tableScroll('rows', [replaceRows])` is the recommended way of accessing and manipulating rows.
-It returns a jQuery collection containing all rows or replaces all rows with a collection or new rows.
+It returns a jQuery collection containing all rows or replaces all rows with a collection of new rows.
-A [resize event](#tablescroll-resize) should be triggered after any modification to keep content, header and footer sizes synchronized.
+A [resize](#tablescroll-resize) event should be triggered after any modification to keep content, header and footer sizes synchronized.

 {% highlight javascript %}